“We are all of us less than we strive to be.”

 The seneschal’s voice remains as unwavering as his motionless blade’s steel, but his eyes re-fix upon Abélia.

 “Truth persists, fallen one, even as love denies and memory betrays.
-You do your daughters an unkindness in denying their sibling.
+You do your daughters an unkindness in denying their brother.
 Blood shall always tell.”